-Tracking baggage using conventional means (like bar codes etc.) is both costly and error prone, for example, bar codes can be lost.
-Furthermore, a continuous tracking of baggage within large scale installations requires a large number of tracking sensors – which are both costly in acquisition and maintenance.
+Tracking baggage by conventional means (such as bar codes etc.) is both costly and error prone, e.g. bar codes can be lost.
+Furthermore, a continuous tracking of baggage within large scale installations requires a large number of tracking sensors – which are expensive to purchase and maintain.

-By augmenting existing tracking solution and camera based systems, the overall tracking accuracy is improved and new use cases can be covered.
+By extending existing tracking solution and camera based systems, the overall tracking accuracy is improved and new use cases can be covered.

-Camera systems mounted at key locations of the baggage transport logistic process (e.g. at check in counters, before and after security screenings, at aircraft loading bays, …) can both detect and track baggage and thus ensure a complete audit trail.
+Camera systems mounted at key locations of the baggage transport logistic process (e.g. at check in counters, before and after security checks, at aircraft loading docks, …) can both detect and track baggage and thus ensure a complete audit trail.

 This can be applied in a variety of use cases:

-- Security: Was the baggage being loaded into the aircraft handled at the security screening checkpoint?
+- Security: Has the baggage being loaded into the aircraft been checked at the security checkpoint?

 - Lost and found: Did the checked in baggage make it into the aircraft?

-- Liability: Where was a baggage lost and by whom?
+- Liability: Where was a piece of baggage lost and by whom?
 At the airport?
 By the airline?

-- Theft prevention: Did a baggage item unloaded from a plane arrive at the baggage reclaim area?
-If so, how long was it present there?
+- Theft prevention: Did a piece of baggage unloaded from an aircraft arrive at the baggage claim area?
+If so, how long was it there?

 Instead of developing a large centralized system, Cloudflight divided the solution into two main parts:

 - A small and cost effective camera and image processing services

 - and a centralized identification and tracking service

-Using this architecture we are processing images in near real time.
-This means that the video doesn’t need to be streamed over the network, what contributes to low network load.
-Also, central processing server is not needed (no single point of failure).
+With using this architecture we process images in almost real time.
+This means that the video doesn’t need to be streamed over the network, which contributes to low network load.
+Also, a central processing server is not needed (no single point of failure).

-Cloudflight created a multi stage real time image processing pipeline consisting of the following steps:
+Cloudflight has created a multi stage real time image processing pipeline consisting of the following steps:

 Object detection: detection, localization and classification of baggage on the video stream

 - What objects are visible?

 - Where are these objects located on the video?